 Start date: as soon as possible

 Line Manager: Area Programs Director for Northeast Syria

-People in Need (PIN) delivers assistance in Northern Syria addressing the needs of IDPs and hosting communities in several sectors such as food security, livelihoods, shelter, protection, education, and WASH.
-PIN is a well-established organization with several field offices, direct implementation and more than 400 employees.
-The main office sits in Erbil and provides support services to field teams inside Syria.
-PIN’s contribution to the Syria humanitarian response is amongst the largest, with an annual turnover of over $50 million across Syria and funding from humanitarian donors including ECHO, OFDA, FFP, SDC, and European Union.
+People in Need delivers assistance in Northern Syria addressing the needs of IDPs and hosting communities in several sectors such as food security, livelihoods, shelter, protection, education and WASH.
+PIN is well-established organization with several field offices, direct implementation and more than 400 employees.
+Main office sits in Erbil and provides support services to field teams inside Syria.
+PIN’s contribution to the Syria humanitarian response is amongst the largest, with an annual turnover of over $50 million across Syria and funding from humanitarian donors including ECHO, BHA, SDC and European Union.